Arifolth/spring-events-app/README.md

+### Summary
 AI Agents chaining done through loose coupled Event-based Chain-Of-Responsibility

+Agents are supposed to capture user's speech request, convert it to text, fulfill request using generative AI LLM, and after that transform generated Text To Speech.

 ### Setup
 #### Speech To Text Model